dqrobotics/matlab/README.md

 ## Contributing

 Contributing to **dqrobotics-matlab** follows the [same criteria](https://github.com/dqrobotics/.github/blob/master/profile/README.md#contributing) as for other parts of DQ Robotics.
 More information about the procedures for contributing can be found [here](https://github.com/dqrobotics/matlab/blob/master/CONTRIBUTING.md).

+## Developer information

+### Setting up `GithubActions`

+- Set up a self-hosted runner with tag `MATLAB`: https://github.com/organizations/dqrobotics/settings/actions/runners
+- Install and add MATLAB to the path of the machine so that the command `matlab` runs the binary for the desired MATLAB version.
+(See `workflow` https://github.com/dqrobotics/matlab/blob/49971ba20560b521c36be323dca284a82baac62b/.github/workflows/matlab_test.yml#L32)